How to Clean a Refrigerator (and Keep It Clean)

 How To Clean Your Fridge

-Step One: Empty out the refrigerator completely.
+- Step One: Empty the refrigerator.
 Toss spoiled, smelly or expired items as you go.
 Have a cooler ready to hold highly perishable foods (e.g., milk or raw fish), and set the rest in an out-of-the-way spot.

-Step Four: Once the interior is sparkling, shut the door to give the interior a chance to re-cool, and wash the removable components in the sink.
+- Step Four: Once the interior is sparkling, shut the door to give the interior a chance to re-cool and wash the removable components in the sink.
 While they’re drying, do a quick-clean of the freezer by tossing any old or unwanted items and wiping up crumbs or spills.
 Then wipe down the refrigerator’s exterior with a sponge or microfiber cloth, using a solution of mild dish soap and water.
-If you have a stainless steel fridge, use a cleaning product made for stainless steel, and wipe from the top down and in the direction of the grain.
+If you have a stainless steel fridge, use a cleaning product made for stainless steel.
+Wipe from the top down and in the direction of the grain.

 How To Clean a Refrigerator with Vinegar